All Resources

 Effective training can help providers of family planning/reproductive health (FP/RH) services to improve their performance.
 This handbook, which is designed for anyone who has a role in the management, design, delivery or evaluation of group-based training for health care professionals currently providing services such as in-service training, summarizes the tasks that should be completed at each stage of training to ensure an effective training course.

 Using Collaborative Approaches to Reach Human Resources for Health (HRH) Goals.
 Capacity Project, 2006.
-(Action Field: Finance; Partnership; Resource)
+(Action Field: Partnership; Resource)

 This technical brief offers best practices and lessons learned from a combination of key themes in current literature and practice regarding the benefits of collaborative ventures.
 The brief suggests some plausible answers to the following: 1) what are the benefits of participating in a collaborative venture; 2) what are the challenges and common pitfalls that can occur; and 3) what does it take to collaborate productively and to sustain the collaboration?